 For the convenience of reference, a number is assigned to each attack in the attack taxonomy tree.
 In attack description, an active attack is prefixed with "A-" and a passive attack is prefixed with "P-".
 This can help distinguish an attack number from a clause number.

-Editor Note: the attacks in Figure B.2-1 consists of threats identified in the present document and other threats that either have been addressed in 5G (e.g., with SUPI encryption and UPIP) or being studied in other TRs.
-How to further differentiate these types of threats in the Figure is FFS.
+NOTE: the attacks in Figure B.2-1 consists of threats identified in the present document and other threats that either have been addressed in 5G (e.g., with SUPI encryption and UPIP) or being studied in other TRs.
+How to further differentiate these types of threats in the Figure is not addressed in the present document.

 The root node of the attack taxonomy tree is the general category of all attacks under consideration.
 A leaf node is an actual attack.
 An intermediate node is a subcategory of attacks, an actual attack, or a step leading to another attack.